Lyall/SoulHackers2Fix/README.md

 - See the generated config file to adjust various aspects of the plugin.

 ## Known Issues
-Please report any issues you see.
+Please report any issues you see and I'll do my best to address them.

-- Run into issues after updating the mod?
-Try deleting your config file, then booting the game to generate a new one.

 ## Screenshots
 | ![ezgif-5-8c9e6fffc1](https://user-images.githubusercontent.com/695941/186994307-31006ada-6571-4b27-adf8-f87d838d4d60.gif) |